bcgov/data-publication/pages/dps_bcdc_w_application.md

 + Is the type of resource, for Applications this may not be applicable and thus choose "Not Applicable".

-+ See the full list of value options see the BCDC Schema as linked at the top of this page.

 **Resource Access Method**

 + Describes how the end-user can access the application.
-+ See the full list of value options see the BCDC Schema as linked at the top of this page.

 + **Changes**:
    - **NEW Value** "Other" (`other`)